 Reasons to Use Generation 1 Over Generation 2

-There are three major reasons to use Generation 1 instead of Generation 2:
+There are several reasons to use Generation 1 instead of Generation 2:

 - Older guest operating systems.
 Windows/Windows Server operating systems prior to Vista/2008 did not understand UEFI at all.
 Windows Vista/7 and Windows Server 2008/2008 R2 do understand UEFI, but require a particular component that Hyper-V does not implement.
 Several Linux distributions have similar issues.

 - 32-bit guest operating systems.
 UEFI began life with 64-bit operating systems in mind.
 Physical UEFI systems will emulate a BIOS mode for 32-bit operating systems.
 In Hyper-V, Generation 1 is that emulated mode.